Myndex/apca-introduction/analysis.md

 But to add, this analysis is mixing up light (luminance) vs lightness, and making spurious comparisons.
 WCAG 2 does not use perceptual lightness at all.
 Period.
 It uses a ratio of luminances.

-APCA uses a difference of percpetual lightnesses that have been adjusted for certain contextual considerations.

-The gap in understanding here is huge.
+APCA uses the difference of perceptual lightnesses that have been adjusted for certain contextual considerations.
+The gap in understanding here seems huge—or are these just intentional misstatements to trigger this author and confuse the public?

 ```js